rijulrr/lazycli/README.md

 export OPENAI_API_KEY='sk...'
 ```

-Build the binary by running `cargo run --path .`
+Build the binary by running `cargo install --path .`

 Run lazycli --help to get a full list of options: